 The Victorian State Trauma System provides support and retrieval services for critically injured patients requiring definitive care, transfer and management.
 This older person trauma guideline provides advice on the initial management and transfer of major trauma patients who present to Victorian health services with severe injuries.

 This guideline has been developed for all clinical staff involved in the care of trauma patients in Victoria.
 It is intended for use by frontline clinical staff that provide early care for major trauma patients; those working directly at the Major Trauma Service (MTS) as well as those working outside of a MTS, such as in regional or remote settings.

 These guidelines provide the user with accessible resources to provide early care effectively and confidently for critically injured patients.
 The guideline is evidence based, has followed the AGREEII methodology for guideline development and is under the auspice of the Trauma System Advisory Committee (TSAC).1

 Clinical Emphasis Points

-Established Advance Care Plans and Goals of Care should be integrated into management strategies.
-Patient Centred Care should aim to preserve or improve Quality of Life, not simply extend Quantity of Life.
+Established advanced care plans and goals of care should be integrated into management strategies.
+Patient-centred care should aim to preserve or improve Quality of Life, not simply extend Quantity of Life.